paulschick/meteorite-tracker/nasa-app/1-2021-notes/wrapping-up-1-7-2021/skip-caching.md

 This work, and I'll have to keep this out of the main branch for now, as this component and service have not yet been implemented.
 Merge into `feature/random-image/astro-pics/add-section` and push for now.
 Also, merge into `feature/random-image/refactor-request` and push, as this is an important part of that request as well.

+## Next Step

+Now that this is implemented, I can move into adding the random image section into the astro-pics view.
+In order to do this, I should have a child component for the random-image view.

+Now that this branch is the same as the `/refactor-request` branch, I am going to use this branch specifically to make the changes.
+Any issues with implementation that result in the need to revert, simple checkout `/refactor-request` and go from there.
+No need to branch deeper from where I'm at right now.

+### UPDATE

+I'll need to be using the breakpoint service/directives that I created.
+The 2-column grid layout is important for the astro-pics view if I am going to implement the random-image feature on this view as well.
+Reason being that too much scrolling on that page will result in the feature being missed completely in some cases.
+I can also add a button to the top fold (like on the home view) that will scroll down to the random image generator.